Exploring the Canadian Rockies: From Cranbrook to Banff

 The Nicola Valley also contains the remnants of a historic railway line, the Nicola Valley Railway (NVR), chartered in 1891 to build from Spences Bridge to the coal deposits near Merritt.
 Originally backed by the CPR due to a coal strike on Vancouver Island, the railway charter was abandoned when the strike ended.
 The lines were subsequently removed, but the pathways remain and are part of the more famous Kettle Valley Railway system – a wonderful bike riding route.

-We enjoyed our stops at some of the remaining railway bridges – and Y clearly enjoyed the opportunity for another climb – as we headed along Highway 8 towards Merritt (and a much needed refueling of both gas & coffee).
+We enjoyed our stops at some of the remaining railway bridges as we headed along Highway 8 towards Merritt (and a much needed refueling of both gas & coffee).

 After Merritt, we continued east along Highway 5A to the clear waters and verdant greenery of Monck Provincial Park on the backside of Nicola Lake.
 A lesser known park, the grounds are beautifully maintained and a reasonably sized campsite adjoins the picnicking area.

-As the sun set behind the rolling hills, we chose a slightly more ‘off the beaten path’ locale for our evening rest.
 The chill of the evening air was beaten back with mugs of warm cocoa and good books to read as we tucked under our blankets.
-We’re so glad we took the time to find Chef Todd in Boston Bar and to re-explore the Fraser Canyon and surrounding valleys.
+We’re so glad we took the time to re-explore the Fraser Canyon and surrounding valleys.